railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_manage.rst

 .. figure::  images/service_hr_contract.png
    :align: center

-   *Definition of a working contract for a given employee.*
+   *Definition of a working contract for a given employee*

 You can enter information about the employment contract for the employee there.